Find UK Tuition

 - 2 year FdA in Professional Acting at the Bristol Old Vic Theatre School (2009-11)

 - 4 As at A level (History, English, Latin and Maths)

 - What kind of experience do you have?

-- I've worked as an academic tutor for just over five years now.
+- I've worked as an academic tutor for just over four years now.

 When I was doing my acting training in Bristol I took up a part-time teaching post with the Classics department at Clifton College.
 Over the two years I primarily taught A level language work, as well as preparing their prospective candidates for Oxford and Cambridge.

 I've free-lanced in all sorts of areas, tutoring Oxbridge applicants as well as students at both school and university level.